-Intramural Recreation - Students may participate in a variety of intramural sports activities provided each year.
+Intramural Recreation - Students may participate in a variety of intramural sports activities provided each year at the Briggs/Sebaugh Wellness Center.
 The development of this program is directed by staff and student interest.
-Fall and Spring Fun Fests highlight the intramural activities with games and club projects.
+Intramural activities include basketball, volleyball, and other seasonal sports.